-While a majority of our leases fall into either the Operating or Capital format, there are leasing applications — such as Trac Leases or Synthetic Leases – that are also available if they benefit your company.
-For example, a Trac Lease is treated like a true lease for tax purposes, where the lender takes the depreciation and passes on the benefits to the lessee in the form of lower payments.
+While a majority of our leases fall into either operating or capital leases, there are leasing applications — such as TRAC leases or synthetic leases — that are also available if they benefit your company.
+For example, a TRAC lease is treated like a true lease for tax purposes, where the lender takes the depreciation and passes on the benefits to the lessee in the form of lower payments.
 On the other hand, a synthetic lease is structured in a way so that it is not recorded as a balance sheet liability but instead is considered to be an expense on the income and expense statement.